Leadformance/generator-bridge-template/README.md

 If you're using OSX, it is strongly recommanded to install through [Homebrew](http://brew.sh):
 ```
+brew update
 brew install node --without-npm
 curl -L https://npmjs.org/install.sh | sh
 ```

+To uninstall a bad installation of node on OSX, please follow [http://stackoverflow.com/a/11178106](http://stackoverflow.com/a/11178106).

 ### Install (or update) the generator